-Serbia: EPS Power utility company, The loss of electricity theft 80 million euros13.
-May 2014. / News Serbia Energy
+Serbia: EPS Power utility company, The loss of electricity theft 80 million euros, News Serbia Energy

 Only on electricity theft Electric Power Industry of Serbia (EPS) is losing about 80 million euros.